The Good-Girl-Bad-Girl Diet Dilemma

 I don’t think everyone suffers from this problem.

-Some personal trainers for instance seem to find it incomprehensible that a person could want to not eat something and yet eat it anyway.
+Some diet and fitness gurus for instance seem to find it incomprehensible that a person could want to not eat something and yet eat it anyway.

 Perhaps they didn’t go to Catholic school.
 Perhaps they haven’t developed interesting food issues like many people (women?) have.
 Perhaps their twins were separated at birth.
-Perhaps they binge on Big Macs and Tim Tams every night.
+Perhaps they talk the talk but secretly binge on Big Macs and Tim Tams every night.
 Who knows.

 What I do know is that every real person I’ve ever discussed weight and food with (hundreds, as research for my weight-loss program) is confounded by the good-girl-bad-girl diet dance.